CS2103AUG2016-T17-C2/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 1a.
 User enters incorrect command.
-    ⋅⋅⋅TaskBook provides feedback that the command is invalid 3a.
+    * TaskBook provides feedback that the command is invalid 3a.
 User enters incorrect task status (example: active, expired -> these are done by TaskBook itself and user's can't set a task to active or expired manually)
-    ⋅⋅⋅TaskBook provides feedback that the command is invalid.
+    * askBook provides feedback that the command is invalid.
 <!-- @@author -->

 #### Use case: Searching for a task